DDecoene/waterwissel-app/static/README.md

 A smart, progressive web app (PWA) to accurately calculate the amount of water to change in your aquarium to reach a specific parameter target.

-This tool is designed for modern aquarists who want precision.
+This tool is designed for modern aquararists who want precision.
 It offers a simple mode for quick single-parameter calculations and an expert mode for balancing multiple parameters at once, complete with a persistent logbook.

 ## ✨ Features